Reviewing Uses of Regulatory Compliance Monitoring: Research Method

 \section{Research Method}

-To address the research questions above, we conduct a \emph{systematic literature review} (SLR) to identify scientific studies that apply a) conformance checking techniques and b) other techniques of the compliance space, for compliance monitoring of business processes with \emph{concrete} regulations.
+To address the research questions above, we conduct a \emph{systematic literature review} (SLR) to identify scientific studies that apply a) conformance checking techniques and b) other techniques of the compliance space, for regulatory compliance monitoring of business processes with \emph{concrete} regulations.
+In this, our study constitutes a \emph{descriptive review}, as we aim to identify trends and patterns in the application of compliance monitoring techniques~\cite{pareSynthesizingInformationSystems2015}.
 For this, we adhere to the eight-step method of Okoli~\cite{okoliGuideConductingStandalone2015}.
 These steps are as follows: (1) purpose of the literature review, (2) protocol and training, (3) searching for the literature, (4) practical screen, (5) quality appraisal, (6) data extraction, (7) synthesis of studies, and finally (8) writing the review.
 Additionally, we use a concept matrix as a framework for presenting the results~\cite{websterAnalyzingPrepareFuture2002}.

-For the \emph{purpose} of this SLR, as elaborated upon in Sec.~\ref{sec:intro}, we aim to identify all peer-reviewed studies that apply compliance monitoring techniques for assessing a concrete business process for its regulatory compliance with concrete regulations.
-For the \emph{protocol and training} step, we set up a shared document in which we documented all identified articles and reasons for their inclusion and respective exclusion.
-For the \emph{search} step, we conduct two separate searches using four scientific databases (ACM, IEEE Explore, Science Direct, Web of Science), up to and including December 2023 (first search)/May 2024 (second search).
-Conducting two separate searches allows us to better differentiate between studies that \emph{position themselves} as applying conformance checking and as applying compliance checking techniques for compliance monitoring, thus allowing us to investigate commonalities and differences between these two perspectives on compliance monitoring.
+For the \emph{purpose} of this SLR, as elaborated upon in Sec.~\ref{sec:intro}, we aim to assess the existing state of the art of approaches that apply regulatory compliance monitoring techniques, and to identify opportunities for further research.
+For the \emph{protocol and training} step, we set up a shared document in which we documented all identified articles and reasons for their inclusion respective exclusion.
+For the \emph{search} step, we conduct two separate searches using four scientific databases (ACM, IEEE Explore, Science Direct, Web of Science), up to and including May 2024.
+Conducting two separate searches allows us to better differentiate between studies that \emph{position themselves} as applying conformance checking techniques and as applying compliance checking techniques for regulatory compliance monitoring, thus allowing us to investigate commonalities and differences between these two perspectives on compliance monitoring.
 Figures~\ref{fig:search_process_a} and~\ref{fig:search_process_b} illustrate our search process.